dotnet/wpf/Documentation/issue-guide.md

 ### High-quality bugs

 In general, try to be specific.
 Get straight to the main point.
 Leave additional details, options and alternatives to the end (hint: separate them visually).
-Don't write too long bug reports, unless you have to.
+Don't write long bug reports, unless you have to.

-* Include minimal repro in your bug if at all possible (chop off dependencies, remove as much code as possible).
+* Include a minimal repro in your bug if at all possible (chop off dependencies, remove as much code as possible).
 If it is not possible, say why.
     * Note: Yes, it may take some time to minimize a repro from your larger app - but that is exactly what we would do in most cases anyway.
 Issues with clear small repros are easier for us to reproduce/investigate and therefore have higher chance to be addressed quickly.
 * Include callstacks, symptom description, or what is the difference between actual and expected behavior.